When Is Linear Search Faster Than Binary Search?

 Measurements

-Using Google Benchmark, I measured the performance of linear search and binary search on different array sizes.
+Using Google Benchmark, I measured the performance of the linear search and binary search on different array sizes.
 The following graph plots cycle counts on an AMD Ryzen 9 9900X (a Zen 5 CPU):

 Binary Search